 The uploader will overwrite anything you had already saved in the filesystem.

-Note: in some ESP32 development boards you need to keep the ESP32 on-board “BOOT” button pressed while it’s uploading the files.
-When you see the “Connecting …….____……” message, you need to press the ESP32 on-board “BOOT” button.
+Note: in some ESP32 development boards you need to press the on-board BOOT button when you see the “Connecting …….____……” message.

 Testing the Uploader